 Mido Ocean Star Diver 600

-Mido isn’t quite as celebrated as some other members of the Swatch Group lineup, such as Omega, Longines, and Tissot, however, its understated quality is one reason you can often nab its pieces for reasonable prices — for now.
-The Swiss brand’s Ocean Star is bound to grow in popularity, with its 600m of water resistance, helium valve, and ceramic bezel insert with Super-LumiNova’s highest brightness grade, Grade X. Housed in its 43.5mm steel case coated in stealthy black DLC is a COSC-certified in-house automatic chronometer with 80 hours of power reserve.
+An absolute sleeper for dive watches, Mido isn’t quite as celebrated as some other members of the Swatch Group lineup, such as Omega, Longines, and Tissot, however, its understated quality is one reason you can often nab its pieces for reasonable prices — for now.
+The Swiss brand’s Ocean Star is bound to grow in popularity, with its 600m of water resistance, helium valve, and ceramic bezel insert with Super-LumiNova’s highest brightness grade, Grade X. Housed in its 43.5mm steel case coated in stealthy black DLC is a COSC-certified in-house automatic chronometer with 80 hours of power reserve based on the ETA 2824-2.

 Diameter: 43.5mm